Skip to main content

 Credential Scoping

-Credentials are scoped hierarchically:
+Credentials are scoped at two levels:

 This means: